-How Inheritance is Distributed
+How an Inheritance is Distributed

 Estate Planning Process

 The court undertakes the process by authorizing the executor of the will to legally transfer the wealth to beneficiaries as outlined.
-However, any debts owed by the deceased to creditors, investors, and the government must be paid first before any distributions are made to beneficiaries.
+However, any debts owed by the deceased to creditors, investors, or the government must be paid first before any distributions are made to beneficiaries.